This advice provides information regarding:

-A child or parent/s may request that Child Protection give a written statement of reasons for a decision/s made by Child Protection.
+A child or parent/s may request that Child Protection give a written statement of reasons for a decision contained in a case plan without a protection order or any other decision made by the Secretary concerning the child (s.333 of the CYFA).
 Child Protection must give a written statement of reasons for a decision to the requester (child or parent/s) as soon as practical, and in any event within 28 days of receiving the request.

 When a child or parent/s seeks to request a statement of reasons they must be advised that:

 - Their request must be in writing and should detail the decision/s for which they are seeking a statement of reasons,

 - Their request must be made within 28 days of the decision being made.